 For me, the effect of being Dyslexic is a lot like reading a book that you hold about 1 meter (3 feet) away from your eyes.
 I can read the text, but I will get tired after reading for a while.

+The solution?
 I’m no expert, but I do think people with Dyslexia are more geared towards processing visual information.
 This might be why so many people with Dyslexia end up in the creative field.
 I sometimes wonder how my life would have been if we all used symbols instead of letters, much like Chinese or Egyptian hieroglyph

 Obviously, we can’t change anything about this, and even if we could; it would make things hard for other people: The Chinese dyslexics problem.
 Chinese readers must learn the meanings of around 5,000 different characters, each corresponding to a word.
 Instead of letter-to-sound conversion problems, Chinese dyslexics have difficulties extrapolating from a symbol’s shape to its sound and meaning.